richpl/PyBasic/README.md

 ### Assignment

-Assignment may be made to number variables and string variables (string variables are distinguished by their dollar suffix).
+Assignment may be made to number variables (which can contain either integers or floating point numbers) and string variables (string variables are distinguished by their dollar suffix).
 The interpreter will enforce this division between the two types:

 ```
 > 10 LET I = 10